 President John F. Kennedy named Wharton the U.S. representative to the North Atlantic Treaty Organization (NATO) and a delegate to the United Nations.
 The NATO post was also a first for African-Americans.
 Wharton retired in 1964 as one of the first merit-based foreign service officers appointed to an ambassadorship.

 Clifton Wharton first married Harriet Banks, an educator, social worker and community organizer, with whom he raised three sons, Clifton, Jr., William, Richard, and a daughter, Mary.
 They divorced sometime before 1949 and he married Evangeline Spears.
-Wharton died on April 23, 1990 in Phoenix, Arizona.
+Clifford Wharton, Sr., a member of Alpha Phi Alpha Fraternity, died on April 23, 1990 in Phoenix, Arizona.
 He was 90.
 On May 30, 2006, the United States Postal Service issued a stamp depicting Wharton in its Distinguished American Diplomats commemorative series.